Battling Invasive Feral Hogs at Sequoyah National Wildlife Refuge

 Could this be the same coyote I photographed at the Sequoyah National Wildlife Refuge last year?
 Read about my encounter with a bold coyote.

 Witnessing a Great Horned Owl fledgling at Sequoyah National Wildlife Refuge!
-Read about this incredible bird encounter and learn fascinating facts.
+Read about this incredible bird encounter.